dpa-newslab/bbc-newshack-2017/aboutus.md

 <img src="img/group.jpg" width="350px">

 We are working for the newslab of the dpa and Buzzrank, our own Social Media Monitoring Tool.
+Don't hesitate to contact us!

 <img width="250" alt="Buzzrank Logo" src="https://raw.githubusercontent.com/dpa-newslab/bbc-newshack-2017/master/img/logo-dpa.png">